gb2002/ExceptTrack/README.rst

 Building
 ========

+Note: This project is now partially Maven enabled.
+The POM file should get you started.
+It is set for Snapshot mode for now but will be changed to release in the future.

 Copy "local.properties.template" to "local.properties", and edit it to set the correct "lib.dir" path to your Android SDK platform.
 Then run: